 The rationale behind these words continues to ring true as an accurate depiction of the realities on the ground in the 20th century.

 Yet, it was not solely the natural interplay between conflicting trends, alongside the innate inclination towards these domains that served as a bridge between Jews and non-Jews, that left their mark here.
-This one-sided and unbalanced interest was also bolstered, both knowingly and unknowingly, by Jewish scholars who sought to promote their ideas to broader audiences, in an attempt to garner sympathy, understanding, and support.
+This one-sided and unbalanced interest was also bolstered, both knowingly and unknowingly, by Jewish scholars who sought to promote their ideas to broader audiences in an attempt to garner sympathy, understanding, and support.
 Thus, for example, in 1913, the Association for the Study of the History of the Jews in Italy issued a call for the study of Jewish history.
 Concluding the call, it asserted that Jewish history holds great interest for sociologists, economists, scholars of literature and art, historians of philosophy, and historians of medicine.
 Undoubtedly, this assertion is true and is widely acknowledged.
 However, one must ponder whether this call aimed to broaden or narrow the field of interest.
 It is intriguing to juxtapose this with the well-known article by Alexander Marx regarding the goals and objectives of Jewish historiography, published in the United States in 1918.
 This article includes a comprehensive overview of the aims of historical research.
 Prof. Marx, who possessed some familiarity with the United States, highlighted certain achievements as well as many objectives and outlined the fundamental principles for many significant endeavors.
 Reading between the lines, it becomes apparent that Marx could not have dreamed that well-known and prestigious universities might collaborate to fulfill the noble tasks he outlined.
 Instead, his primary audience was Jewish institutions and the Jewish community, whom he implored to provide support for scholarly endeavors.
 This perhaps explains why his words are so measured and balanced, without specifically emphasizing the outer-directed aspects or the integration of broader historical factors and processes.

-Indeed, it is worth revisiting Felix Perles’ article “Die Erforschung des nachbiblischen Judentums im Rahmen der Universitas Litterarum, [The Study of Post-Biblical Judaism in the Context of the ‘university of the arts and sciences’],” published in Der Morgen in 1926.
+Indeed, it is worth revisiting Felix Perles’ article “Die Erforschung des nachbiblischen Judentums im Rahmen der Universitas Litterarum, [The Study of Post-Biblical Judaism in the Context of the ‘University of the Arts and Sciences’],” published in Der Morgen in 1926.
 Perles’ work stands as a critique of the biased tendencies present in Bost’s research.
 Perles meticulously examines each universal aspect of Judaism, underscoring the imperative for universities to embrace Jewish Studies since they extend beyond a strictly Jewish framework and merit inclusion in a broader academic context.
 Even those who make light of Judaism cannot afford to disregard its significance entirely.

 It is therefore no coincidence that the inaugural chair at Harvard, discussed earlier, primarily focused on philosophy.
 Intriguingly, in the same year of its establishment, both the philosophy department and the Semitics department contended that a chair had been added to their respective domains: the former asserting ownership due to philosophy, and the latter due to Hebrew studies.
 A discrepancy arose in the university president’s report, where he inaccurately stated that one chair was added to philosophy and one to the Semitic department.
 While the organizational framework holds significant importance with wide-ranging consequences, delving into detailed specifics exceeds the scope of our discussion here.